WebAhead/master-reference/curriculum-planning/curriculum-update-process.md

 - Once per cohort
   - Prepare feedback on one week that they are preparing to mentor
   - Raise PRs for any minor changes they identify
+  - Communicate with CF
+  - During week mentoring, log thoughts as they go
+  - At end of mentoring week, summarise these thoughts in a [templated comment](#feedback) in their feedback issue.
+Assign to CF.

+## Minor or Major Change?

+  In order to reduce the load on the MRMs, and to gain some clarity on what kind of proposal warrants which level of , we're suggesting three different paths of action:

+Tiny
+  - Such as: correcting typos and dead links
+  - Doesn't need to trouble the MRMs
+  - Make a PR and assign to CF, who can review and merge

+Minor
+  - These changes warrant raising an issue - which should first be assigned to CF
+  - Since it is not a major change, the issue doesn't need to be assigned to MRMs
+  - Any related PRs, however, should be assigned to MRMs for review before merging

+Major
+  - Issue raised and assigned to CF, who then assigns to MRMs since it's deemed major
+  - Any related PRs should also be assigned to MRMs

+## <a name="feedback"></a>Mentor feedback template

+  A suggestion for structuring mentors' reflections on their week teaching.
+Should be added as a comment to the relevant issue on feedback for that week, for example `FAC16 Mentor Feedback: Week 7`.
+Once filled out, mentors can unassign themselves from the issue and assign CF.

+- #### Reflections on how the week went:

+- #### Any changes we did + links to the PRs:

+- #### Feedback from students:

+- #### Suggested actions:

 ## Resource maintainer